Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Statistical limits via least-squares estimation

-\begin{rmk}[Phase transition] We conclude this section by presenting an interesting phase transition phenomenon.
-Figure~\ref{fig:rate}(b) plots the convergence rate of estimation error based on Theorems~\ref{thm:LSE}-\ref{thm:minimax}.
-We find that the impact of unknown permutation hinges on the tensor order and smoothness.
-The accuracy improves with smoothness in the regime $\alpha\leq m(m-1)/2$, but then it becomes a constant of smoothness in the regime $\alpha>m(m-1)/2$.
+\begin{rmk}[Phase transition] We conclude this section by summarizing an interesting phase transition phenomenon.
+Figure~\ref{fig:rate}(b) plots the optimal convergence speed $\text{Rate}(d)$.
+The impact of unknown permutation hinges on the tensor order and smoothness.
+The accuracy improves with respect to smoothness in the regime $\alpha\leq m(m-1)/2$; however, in the regime $\alpha>m(m-1)/2$, the accuracy becomes a constant with respect to smoothness.
 The result implies a polynomial of degree $\approx (m-2)(m+1)/2$ is sufficient for accurate recovery of order-$m$ tensors, whereas higher degree brings no further benefits.
-This full picture of error dependence, to our best knowledge, is new to the literature of permuted smooth tensors. \end{rmk}
+This full picture of error dependence, to our best knowledge, is new to the literature. \end{rmk}